 If you can get a slightly more interesting shape into the path, or have it over to one side of the garden, rather than just having a straight line, it will make your garden much more interesting to look at.

 Yes, you may have to take a few extra steps each time you go to your garden shed, but that’s a small price to pay if the position of your path improves the overall look and flow of your garden.
 Let’s face it, you will look at it a lot more than you will walk on it!

 When you add anything into the garden it has to work with the whole garden, so it’s really important you take into account everything else that is there.

 The biggest mistake that most people make is just to add things.
-First, they had the shed, then goes in the path, patio etc. This makes a very disjointed and uninteresting looking garden.
-If you take a little bit of time to plan the shape of all of these elements together, even if you don’t put them all in at once, it will make for a much better looking garden.
+First, they add the shed, then goes in the path, patio etc. This makes a very disjointed and uninteresting looking garden.
+If you take a little bit of time to plan the shape of all of these elements together, even if you don’t put them all in at once, it will make for a much better-looking garden.

-A well-designed garden is like a jigsaw puzzle, everything has to fit in it place or doesn’t work.
-Great looking gardens are not a series of unrelated features, everything ties in together and has been thought about.
+A well-designed garden is like a jigsaw puzzle, everything has to fit in its place or doesn’t work.
+Great looking gardens are not a series of unrelated features, everything ties in together and have been thought about.

 So consider sweeping your path from one side of the garden to the other, or having it curve around a circular lawn to get you to the shed or the other end of the garden.

 What materials should you use for your garden path?

 This will all come down to your tastes, style of garden and budget.
 Traditionally, brick paths have been very popular.
 If you’re going to use brick, do not use house bricks because they are not frost proof enough and will crumble over time.
 You need to use clay brick pavers which are specially designed to cope with the frost.
 Pavers are solid and do not have the indentation underneath them that house bricks do.